Unit 12.2B · Term 2

 Numbering the Title Page

 It is unprofessional to have a "1" on your cover page.
-Always use "Different First Page" to hide the header/footer on the title page, or use a section break to start counting from the introduction.
+Always use "Different First Page" to hide the header/footer on the title page.

 Practical Tasks